Xeus-Territory/obsidian_world/content/Tech Second Brain/Projects/Do Some Scripting/Powershell/Build Azure Agent with .NET Core by Powershell.md

   - runners
 title: Build Azure Agent with .NET Core by Powershell
 ---
+>[!summary]
-*This article will tell you how to use powershell script below, why it creates and release.
-Go check it in article ▶️ ▶️ [Setup the virtual machine Linux and Windows for Agents and Azure-Pipelines](https://hackmd.io/@XeusNguyen/S1BrSRPW6)*
+>This article will tell you how to use powershell script below, why it creates and release.
+Go check it in article ▶️ ▶️ [Setup the virtual machine Linux and Windows for Agents and Azure-Pipelines](https://hackmd.io/@XeusNguyen/S1BrSRPW6)

 ```powershell
 # dotnet_azure_agent.ps1